curious-containers/faice/README.md

 execution engine.
 Instead of publishing an experiment containing these secrets, they should be replaced by variables.
 For example `password: "SECRET"` can be replaced with a variable `password: "{{data_password}}"` in double curly braces.
 An experiment file containing variables is called **template**.
-The syntax for variables is borrowed from the Python templating engine Jinja2 and other similar templating engines used various programming languages.
+The syntax for variables is borrowed from the Python templating engine Jinja2 and other similar templating engines used in various programming languages.

 The `faice parse` tool takes an experiment **template** as input and helps with filling out any undeclared variables.
 The resulting experiment file will be written to the file system and can be used with other FAICE tools.
 If the